ACTL4001-T1-2022/Group-123-Consulting/README.md

 ## Assumptions
 ### Key Assumptions
--	Football Team
+**Football Team**
-o	Performance not deviated from the past o	Teams not changed or improved in skill o	No home or away team advantages or disadvantages o	No loaning of players between nations during 2020 and 2021 tournaments o	Winning probabilities from tournaments are tied to all individuals in the nation’s soccer teams
+*Performance not deviated from the past
+*Teams not changed or improved in skill
+*No home or away team advantages or disadvantages
+*No loaning of players between nations during 2020 and 2021 tournaments *Winning probabilities from tournaments are tied to all individuals in the nation’s soccer teams

--	Championship year
+**Championship year**
-o	Assumed that a win in 2025.
+*Assumed that a win in 2025.
-o	Assumed to be a “competitive” team for the other years
+*Assumed to be a “competitive” team for the other years

 ### Quantitative Assumptions